sanjoy/playingwithpointers.com/_posts/2016-9-18-scev-integer-overflow.markdown

 ## Overflow in post-increment add recurrences

-Re-examining the IR we looked at earlier
+Given (this is a copy of the IR we looked at earlier):

     L.Entry:
       br label %L